mara-tech-recruiting/recruiter-explores-tech/README.md

 - Explore creative ways to network and share resources

 ## Fun Facts About Me
-- I have a Chihuahua pup named Flynn, after the character from *Tron* 🐶
+- I have a Chihuahua pup named Flynn..
+YES, after the character from Tron 🐶
 - Always curious about new tech and recruiting trends
 - Love connecting people with the right opportunities